StarsShadow-dev/Modlite/README.md

 # Syntax

-**Note that while function calls work function arguments do not work properly at the moment.**
+**Note that while function calls work function arguments may not work properly at the moment.**

 Start by creating a main function: